k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

-#### Question 9: Fabric data flow
+#### Question 9: Fabric Data Flow

 Implementers can use Fabric to define and run:

-\- A: Entire data manipulations flows like inserting data directly into targets (LUIs).
+\- A: Entire data manipulation flows like inserting data directly into targets (LUIs).

-\- B: Schedule jobs to be executed according to pre-defined rules or schedules.
+\- B: Schedule jobs to be executed according to predefined rules or schedules.

-\- C: Parse data from any type of data source and store it in Cassandra DB.
+\- C: Parse data from any type of data source and store it in the Cassandra database.

-\- D: Write java functions to transform data or trigger synchronizations processes with external sources.
+\- D: Write Java functions to transform data or trigger synchronization processes with external sources.

 \- E: All the above and more.